Redocly/redocly-cli/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add logs to help explain your problem.

 **OpenAPI definition**
-If applicable, add an OpenAPI definition that helps reproduce the problem.
+If applicable, add an OpenAPI definition and `.redocly.yaml` configuration file that helps reproduce the problem.

 **Version(s)**
 What version are you using?